-2012 \$ million 2011 \$ million
+2013 \$ million 2012 \$ million

-Within one year 2,311 1,799
+Within one year 788 2,311

-After one year but within two years 788 2,332
+After one year but within two years 1,000 788

-After two years but within five years 2,500 1,788
+After two years but within five years 1,500 2,500

-After five years 9,170 9,178
+After five years 9,165 9,170

-14,769 15,097
+12,453 14,769

-26 Deferred income
+25 Deferred income

-(a) The balance of deferred income at 31 December 2012 includes cash received from property developers for property development sites along East Rail and Ma On Shan Rail; cash receipts arising from the lease out and lease back arrangements; the upfront payment received less the cost of Purchased Rail Assets for the Service Concession; assets and liabilities assumed by MTRCL as part of the merger transaction; and the cost of ACP funded by MTRCL less related amortisation.
+- The balance of deferred income at 31 December 2013 includes cash received from property (a) developers for property development sites along East Rail and Ma On Shan Rail; cash receipts arising from the lease out and lease back arrangements; the upfront payment received less the cost of Purchased Rail Assets for the Service Concession; assets and liabilities assumed by MTRCL as part of the merger transaction; and the cost of ACP funded by MTRCL less related amortisation.
 Under the property package of the Rail Merger, the Corporation shall continue to be responsible for the funding of the property enabling works for the eight development sites sold to MTRCL.
 The cash received from property developers will be set off against costs to be incurred by the Corporation in respect of each property development.
 The unutilised balance will be credited to profit or loss when the property enabling works are completed and accepted for development and after taking into account the outstanding risks and obligations in connection with the development, if any, retained by the Corporation.
 The balance relating to the lease out and lease back arrangements is being amortised and credited to profit or loss over the applicable lease terms.
-The balance relating to the net upfront payment received for the Service Concession Period.
-The balance relating to ACP is being amortised and credited to profit or loss over the Concession Period.
-The balance relating Concession Period.

-(b) Movements in deferred income comprise:
+The balance relating to the net upfront payment received for the Service Concession and assets and liabilities assumed by MTRCL is being amortised and credited to profit or loss over the Concession Period.
+The balance relating to ACP is being amortised to profit or loss over the shorter of the useful life of the ACP and the remaining Concession Period. - (b) Movements in deferred income comprise:

-2012 \$ million 2011 \$ million
+2013 \$ million 2012 \$ million

-Balance at 1 January 6,248 5,873

-Net amount received and receivable/(paid and payable) 97 (24)

-Deferred income relating to ACP funded by MTRCL 868 647

-Recognised in profit or loss (413) (248)
+Balance at 1 January Net amount (paid and payable)/received and receivable Deferred income relating to ACP funded by MTRCL Recognised in profit or loss 6,800 (9) 1,399 (385) 6,248 97 868 (413)

-Balance at 31 December 6,800 6,248
+Balance at 31 December 7,805 6,800

-26 Deferred income (continued)
+25 Deferred income (continued)